evilcyber.com

 Body PartExerciseComment

-Chest / Triceps3 sets of push-ups, as many as you can do, with 60 seconds rest between setsThe exercise is explained in this video, which also contains pointers on what to do when you can’t do a full push-up yet.
+Chest / Triceps3 sets of push-ups, as many as you can do, with 60 seconds rest between setsThe exercise is explained in this video, which also has pointers on what to do when you can’t do a full push-up yet.

 Back / Biceps3 sets of pull-ups, as many as you can do, with 60 seconds rest between setsIf you don’t have a pull-up bar, this article has very many suggestions for possible substitutes.